EBIT vs EBITDA

 For true intrinsic value analysis, such as in financial modeling, EBITDA is not even relevant, as we rely entirely on unlevered free cash flow to value the business.

 We hope the above helped shed some light on the major differences of EBIT vs EBITDA.
-If you want to keep exploring similar topics, we offer a range of free resources that we believe will be extremely valuable to you in your career.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA) certification.
+If you want to keep exploring topics to help advance your career, we offer a range of free resources that we believe will be extremely valuable to you in your career.

 Get world-class financial training with CFI's online certified financial analyst training program!
 Gain the confidence you need to move up the ladder in a high powered corporate finance career path.